Department and Faculty

 - Office and work space for fellows

-- Computerized patient records system allows immediate access to medical records from any workstation
+- Computerized patient records system that allows immediate access to medical records from any workstation